History of Papier Mache in India

-Procedure of making Papier Mache
+Procedure of Making Papier Mache

 Papier-mache articles are made of waste paper applied in layers and pressed together on wooden modules.
 Waste paper is soaked in water for about 10-15 days, and beaten up with a hammer.
 Gum is mixed thoroughly to this pulp.
 Multani mitti is added and kneaded to get a pulp paste.
 This pulp is beaten so that a roller can roll it.
-These sheets are pressed on to the required mould many times by a invert of a broken pitcher and dried for some time.
+These sheets are pressed on to the required mould many times by an invert of a broken pitcher and dried for some time.
 The mould is separated after drying and the object is taken out.
 This object is in a raw form and is finished, polished and coloured.
 File is used to smoothen it.
 Also a thin mixture of white clay is applied for further softening.
-Imagination runs wild as craftsmen breath life into this mould, bringing out a variety of expressions on masks.
+Imagination runs wild as craftsmen breathe life into this mould, bringing out a variety of expressions on masks.